 Another way that you may be able to avoid the increased repercussions of a multiple Pennsylvania DUI charge is to accept a carefully negotiated plea bargain, if one is offered.

 Having prior driving under the influence convictions can substantially increase your punishment in a Pennsylvania DUI case, so you need a skilled DUI defense lawyer on your side.
-A Pennsylvania DUI lawyer from Levow & Associates will explain your options and do everything possible to minimize or eliminate your repercussions in your driving under the influence case.
+A Pennsylvania DUI lawyer from Levow DWI Law will explain your options and do everything possible to minimize or eliminate your repercussions in your driving under the influence case.